Goals Aren’t Fluid, But Life Is – Part 1

 So, there it is.
 Eugene just highlighted one of the ways dreams are not only different than, but better than, goals: they’re fluid.
 They can easily be adjusted, changed and renewed.
 Dreams are intrinsically tied to our imagination and they aren’t so rigid and timeline specific that it’s considered a setback if they don’t come about exactly as visualized.

 Also, dreams are much more a part of us than goals.
 They’re not unlike the countless skyward floating lanterns depicted in the scene above.
 We were all created to be heirs of another, infinitely better kingdom and there is often an aspect of many of our best dreams that were planted inside of us in order to remind us of a better home and a hoped-for better time.

 Don’t set goals.
 Dream.
 When a dream comes true, or if it becomes necessary to let it go, don’t mourn the loss.
 It’s not a loss.
 You get to go find a new dream.

-It’s so important to believe that you are an heir of better things and that no matter how badly you may have lost your way, it’s possible to dream your way back.
+It’s so important to believe that you are an heir to better things and that no matter how badly you may have lost your way, it’s possible to dream your way back.
 Know that the kingdom of your dreams has not forgotten its lost prince or princess.